277 days ago

 - Carry USD — widely accepted alongside Uzbek Som.

 Kenya is Africa's most accessible safari destination for Indian travellers — and has a thriving Gujarati-origin community making navigation easier than expected.
 The Maasai Mara hosts the Great Migration (July–October), one of nature's greatest spectacles.
-With budget safari camps and an e-Visa costing USD 51, a 5-day Kenya trip from Ahmedabad starts around ₹55,000–60,000.
+Kenya now processes Indian travellers through an Electronic Travel Authorisation (eTA) system rather than the older e-Visa — a 90-day, generally single-entry authorisation that takes the place of a visa.
+With budget safari camps, a 5-day Kenya trip from Ahmedabad starts around ₹55,000–60,000.
 It's one of the most extraordinary best countries to visit from India for a once-in-a-lifetime wildlife experience within a budget framework.

 5-Day Cost Breakdown